muhammed-muslih/muhammed-muslih/README.md

 # 👋 Hi there, I'm Muhammed Muslih

-I'm a Full Stack Developer specializing in the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
-I love building scalable, real-time web applications with clean architecture and a focus on performance, usability, and maintainability.
+'m a Full Stack Developer with a strong command of the MERN stack (MongoDB, Express.js, React.js, Node.js).
+I’m passionate about crafting responsive, high-performance web applications and writing clean, maintainable code.
+I enjoy solving complex problems and continuously learning new technologies to stay at the edge of modern web development.

-I’ve worked on social platforms, e-commerce systems, and admin dashboards — solving real-world problems with well-structured, production-grade code.

 ---